 When a cannon shoots, draw an invisible "line of fire" from the printed die on the mast to any part of the target.
 If this line crosses one of your own ship's masts or sails, an island, or ships other than the target the line is being drawn to, the shot can't be made.
 You can't shoot at ships docked at their home islands, and you can't shoot at a ship in your own fleet.

 A die roll result of 1 automatically misses.

 Sinking a ship.
 If a ship with no masts is hit, she sinks.
-When a ship sinks, remove her and any crew, equipment, and treasure on her from the game.
-Unique treasure is removed from the game when it sinks.
+When a ship sinks, remove her and any crew or equipment on her from the game.